Showing posts with label Migration. Show all posts

 Migration Series - 1

-One can't escape the plight of migrant labour while living at KBK region.
-Mostly of the semi-skilled workers migrate towards Gujarat.
-A large chunk of the migrants from Western Odisha are landless labourers and marginal farmers not having access to any kind of irrigation facilities.
-They are employed in the brick-kilns of Andhra Pradesh, Tamil Nadu and Uttar Pradesh.
+One can't escape the plight of migrant labour while living in the KBK region.
+Most of the semi-skilled workers migrate to Gujarat.
+A large chunk of the migrants from Western Odisha are landless labourers and marginal farmers, not having access to any kind of irrigation facilities.
+They are employed in the brick-kilns of Andhra Pradesh, Tamil Nadu, and Uttar Pradesh.

 Nuakhai is the festival of eating newly-harvested paddy, celebrated in September or October.
 That is the season of mass migration of the seasonal workers.
-The recruiter and transporter is paid a commision by brick kiln owner.
+The recruiter and transporter are paid a commission by the brick kiln owner.
 The recruitment of labour in the brick kilns is done with the help of contractors/local sardars.
-They offer a token amount of thousand as first time advance to these people and confirmation of going for migrants.
-A family of three or four usually migrate after receiving the full payment ranging from Rs.
+They offer a token amount of a thousand as first-time advance to these people and confirmation of going for migrants.
+A family of three or four usually migrates after receiving the full payment, ranging from Rs.
 30,000-40,000.
 It is quite normal for the labourers to use the cash advances to settle their debts at home.
-Brick Kiln owner, Labour Department, Railway staff and local contractors are linked in a long chain of this distress migration.
+Brick Kiln owner, Labour Department, Railway staff, and local contractors are linked in a long chain of this distress migration.

-Brick manufacturing is back-breaking work, involve children and there are no fixed hours.
+Brick manufacturing is back-breaking work, involves children, and there are no fixed hours.
 The work is built on the exploitation of casual labour, and these seasonal workers have no benefits or insurance.
-Torture, exploitation and denial of wages are common practices at Brick Kilns.
+Torture, exploitation, and denial of wages are common practices at Brick Kilns.
 Force is used to discipline the worker and silence the grievances.
-The loss of entitlements at home and loss of recognition of their rights at worksites are major issues faced by the seasonal workers.
+The loss of entitlements at home and the loss of recognition of their rights at work are major issues faced by the seasonal workers.
 Child labour is a rampant practice in such places.
-I will only say when the lives of children are at stake, how even a cold hearted person can be silent witness.
+I will only say that when the lives of children are at stake, even a cold-hearted person can be a silent witness.

-Given that a lot of tough physical work is required amid extreme conditions, the wage rates are usually low such that when the workers return home with small sums of cash after 6-8 months.
+Given that a lot of tough physical work is required amid extreme conditions, the wage rates are usually low, such that when the workers return home with small sums of cash after 6-8 months.
 Their advances are adjusted against a token wage rate, so that they are still in debt to the contractors or kiln owners, whom they have to repay the next season.
-Deceptive practices such as fraudulent bookkeeping in wage payment is prevalent.
-The migrants return back in April and May month of each year for next agricultural season.
+Deceptive practices such as fraudulent bookkeeping in wage payments are prevalent.
+The migrants return in April and May each year for the next agricultural season.

 A Comic take on Migration!